Stellantis/api-standards/api-style-guide.md

 - `2xx`: Success - The action was successfully received, understood, and accepted
 - `3xx`: Redirection - Further action must be taken in order to complete the request
 - `4xx`: Client Error - The request contains bad syntax or cannot be fulfilled
-- `5xx`: Server Error - The server failed to fulfill an apparently valid request
+- `5xx`: Server Error - The server failed to fulfill an apparently valid request. (**note** : API developers MUST NOT explicitly return `5xx` codes as it is taken care by the server itself)

-### Allowed Status Codes List
+### Status Codes List

-All APIs MUST only use the status codes listed below.
-APIs MUST NOT return a status code that is not defined in this table.
+It is RECOMMENDED that APIs only return the most commonly used status codes listed in the table below.
+APIs MAY return a status code that is not defined in this table, in which case API designers must clearly state the reasons behind this choice.
+However, APIs MUST NOT return a status code that is not listed in the [HTTP/1.1 - RFC2616](https://www.ietf.org/rfc/rfc2616.txt).

 | Status Code | Description |
 |-------------|-------------|